junxit/us-congress-bills-114/metadata.md

 - 2016-12-01 — Referred to the Committee on Veterans' Affairs, and in addition to the Committees on the Budget, and Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-12-01 — Referred to the Committee on Veterans' Affairs, and in addition to the Committees on the Budget, and Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-12-01 — Referred to the Committee on Veterans' Affairs, and in addition to the Committees on the Budget, and Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-12-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-12-06 — Considered as unfinished business. (consideration: CR H7251)
+- 2016-12-06 — Considered under suspension of the rules. (consideration: CR H7221-7241)
+- 2016-12-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6416.
+- 2016-12-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-12-06 — Mr. Roe (TN) moved to suspend the rules and pass the bill.
+- 2016-12-06 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 606). (text: CR H7221-7237)
+- 2016-12-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 606).(text: CR H7221-7237)